slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'I conceive that the great part of the miseries of mankind are brought upon them by false estimates they have made of the value of things.' -- Benjamin Franklin*

+> *'Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*

 How to judge a man?

+Society judges people by what they can do for others.
+But we judge ourselves by our thoughts.

 > *'Judge a man by his questions, not by his answers.' -- Voltaire*